Danbrock007/w3bco/readme.txt

 I test push, pull & clone cmd in git
-Yes push function is done now I'll try to pull this file Yes I'll try to my files to push on github
+Yes push function is done now I'll try to pull this file